Applies to: Databricks SQL Databricks Runtime

 This command updates Delta table metadata to the Unity Catalog service.
 For non-Delta tables, it repairs the table’s partitions and updates the Hive metastore.

-Delta tables: When running Delta tables using the
+Delta tables: When executed with Delta tables using the

 SYNC METADATAargument, this command reads the delta log of the target table and updates the metadata info to the Unity Catalog service.

-Non-Delta tables: When running with non-Delta tables, this command recovers all the partitions in the directory of a non-Delta table and updates the Hive metastore.
+Non-Delta tables: When executed with non-Delta tables, this command recovers all the partitions in the directory of a non-Delta table and updates the Hive metastore.

 When creating a non-Delta table using the